SZolboo/sql_layoffs_data_cleaning_project/README.md

 SQL Queries 🔎 Please check them out here: [sql_queries](/data_cleaning.sql)

+You can access the dataset on Kaggle [dataset](<https://www.kaggle.com/datasets/swaptr/layoffs-2022>).

 # Background
 Tech firms globally are grappling with the repercussions of economic downturns precipitated by factors such as: